trhallam/segysak/docs/index.rst

-segysak: A library for loading and manipulating SEG-Y data with Python using **xarray**
+SEGY-SAK: A library for loading and manipulating SEG-Y data with Python using **xarray**
 ========================================================================================

-**SEGYSAK** can be use as a tool to handle *SEGY* files inside Python environment.
+**SEGY-SAK** can be use as a tool to handle *SEG=Y* files inside Python environment.

-By including  **SEGYSAK** in your toolbox you will be able to load or transform the original binary *SEGY* data into more accessible and Python friendly formats.
-It leverages the work of Segyio_ to simplify loading of common SEGY formats into ``xarray.Dataset`` objects for ease of use and to NetCDF4_ files for better on disk and large file performance using dask_.
+By including  **SEGY-SAK** in your toolbox you will be able to load or transform the original binary *SEG-Y* data into more accessible and Python friendly formats.
+It leverages the work of Segyio_ to simplify loading of common SEG-Y formats into ``xarray.Dataset`` objects for ease of use and to NetCDF4_ files for better on disk and large file performance using dask_.
-Tools to help users create new volumes and to return data to SEGY are also included.
+Tools to help users create new volumes and to return data to SEG-Y are also included.

 Additional features include
 ----------------------------

+ - **Loading Assistance**
+  - Loading of nDimensional SEG-Y data
+  - Header editing
+  - Loading of seismic data with missing traces

+ - **Cube geometry functions**
+  - generate cube affine transform
+  - fill cdp_x and cdp_y

  - **Arbitrary slicing and extration**

   - label based slicing
+  - arbitrary line slicing
-  - horizon
+  - horizon extraction and sculpting
   - well path extraction

  - **Integrates with the existing Python scientific stack**